The Power of One (film): Critical reception

 The film received mixed reviews.
 Review aggregate Rotten Tomatoes currently ranks the film at a 39% 'rotten' rating based on 18 reviews, with an average score of 5/10.
-Roger Ebert of the Chicago Sun-Times gave it two and a half stars out of four, stating that the nature of troubles of South Africa "are too complex to be reduced to a formula in which everything depends on who shoots who", but did add "there are some nice touches," such as the locations and Gielgud's performance.
+Roger Ebert of the Chicago Sun-Times gave it two and a half stars out of four, stating that the troubles of South Africa "are too complex to be reduced to a formula in which everything depends on who shoots who", but did add "there are some nice touches," such as the locations and John Gielgud's performance.

 Morgan Freeman later said in an interview that the film "wasn't as good as I had hoped it would be."

 Soundtrack

+The soundtrack to the film was composed by Hans Zimmer.